pulp/pulp/docs/dev-guide/contributing/building.rst

 pulp-2.4-rhel7, respectively.
 You can see the full list of Pulp's Koji tags `here <http://koji.katello.org/koji/search?match=glob&type=tag&terms=pulp*>`_.

-Another thing to know about Koji is that once a particular NEVRA is built in Koji, it cannot be built again.
+Another thing to know about Koji is that once a particular NEVRA (Name, Epoch, Version, Release, Architecture) is built in Koji, it cannot be built again.
 However, it can be tagged into multiple Koji tags.
-For example, if python-celery-3.1.11-1.el7.x86_64 is built into the pulp-2.4-beta-rhel7 tag and you wish to add that exact package in the pulp-2.4-rhel7 tag, you cannot build it again.
+For example, if ``python-celery-3.1.11-1.el7.x86_64`` is built into the ``pulp-2.4-beta-rhel7`` tag and you wish to add that exact package in the ``pulp-2.4-rhel7`` tag, you cannot build it again.
 Instead, you must tag that package for the new tag.
 You will see later on in this document that Pulp has a tool to help you do this.

 What you will need
 ^^^^^^^^^^^^^^^^^^